CMU-SAFARI/GPGPUSim-Ramulator/README.md

-GPGPUSim+Ramulator
+## GPGPUSim+Ramulator

-This is the source code for GPGPUSim+Ramulator simulator which is the GPGPUSim integrated with Ramulator, which can simulate various types of DRAM.
+This reposity contains the source code of GPGPUSim integrated with Ramulator as a DRAM model.

 GPGPU-Sim is a cycle-level simulator modeling contemporary graphics processing units (GPUs) running GPU computing workloads written in CUDA or OpenCL.
 The GPGPUSim+Ramulator simualtor is using GPGPU-Sim Simulator Version 3.2.2 http://www.ece.ubc.ca/~aamodt/papers/gpgpusim.ispass09.pdf